Barryjuait/Portfolio/README.md

   </p>

 - [Detection of Behavioral States Using 1D Convolutional Neural Networks](https://colab.research.google.com/github/Barryjuait/Barryjuait/blob/master/Personal%20Projects/Dysk_MLP.ipynb)
-  - Here I implemented 1D CNN to forecast specific behavioral states the brain activity of a rat model of Parkinson's disease.
+  - Here I implemented a 1D CNN on a dataset containing the brain activity of a rat model of Parkinson's disease.
+The results suggest that the side effects of the medication used for Parkinson's disease share a similar pattern of brain activity seen with other drugs that target the dopaminergin system.
+Those patterns of electrical activity could be used to forecast the severity of those side effects, and therefore adjust the dose of the drug to subthreshold levels.
    <p align="center">
    <img src="https://github.com/Barryjuait/Portfolio/blob/main/Images/Spg.png" width="800" height="250">
   </p>